IMPACT OF COVID-19 ON 2020/21 SPORTS

 On October 20, 2020 the Canadian Collegiate Athletic Association announced that it was cancelling winter championships for the 2020/21 season.

-Given the USports, OUA, Canada West and CCAA's decisions relate essentially to the rest of the academic year, the Canadian Student-Athlete Association has written a response to each organization.
-Given the AUS and RSEQ decisions leave the door open for possible return-to-play, the Canadian Student-Athlete Association will defer any response until final decisions are made.
+Given the USports, OUA, Canada West and CCAA's "early" decisions relate essentially to the rest of the academic year, the Canadian Student-Athlete Association at the time wrote a response to each organization.
+Given the AUS and RSEQ decisions left the door open for possible return-to-play at the time, no response was written.

 Click here to read the Canadian Student-Athlete Association response to USports on its decision.